-Whether you’re to buy, sell, or rent property, it’s important to know the basics of choosing a realtor who suits your needs.
+Whether you’re to buy, sell, or rent property, it’s important to know the basics of choosing a real estate agent who suits your needs.
 The choice of a real estate agent or broker directly affects the outcome of both residential and commercial transactions, so we gathered a number of experts’ views to help you make the best decision.

-Here are the top 25 tips for choosing a realtor from the pros:
+Here are the top 25 tips for choosing a real estate agent from the pros:

 1. Find Out Who Is In Their Sphere of Influence

 Morshad Saami Hossain, Real Estate Agent, HomeSmart First Advantage Realty

 Ask the agent you are interviewing about his/her database and center of influence.
 Aside from the types of clients they work with or the type of deals they specialize in, you want to get an idea of the sort of people they’re acquainted with.
 What you’re mainly looking out for is if they know other business owners in your area.
 Those businesses may not have been their clients, but having a relationship of some sort with other business owners will allow your agent to acquire valuable information on what they can can do to best serve you as a client.